AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

 **To validate that the Identity Service is passing the customer id**

-1. Make sure the tab with the We.Retail site is in focus
+1. Make sure the tab with the Luma site is in focus
 1. In the Debugger, go to the Adobe Experience Platform Identity Service tab
 1. Expand your Org ID
 1. Click on the cell with the `Customer ID - crm_id` value